sul-dlss/freelib-djatoka/README.md

     git clone https://github.com/ksclarke/freelib-djatoka.git

-Change into the project's base directory:
+Change into the project’s base directory and install FreeLib-Djatoka:

     cd freelib-djatoka
+    mvn install

-And run Maven by typing:
+Then start the server by typing:

     mvn jetty:run-forked